 He and Janice had 54 beautiful years of marriage, until her death in 2004.

 On July 8, 2010, Alton and Dorothy Gordon joined in a marriage union blessed by their church.
 They had 10 years together, happily traveling and entertaining family and friends.
 Alton is survived by Dorothy Gordon of Apache Junction, his children Richard (Patty) Hegvik of Carrington, ND; Donna Hegvik (Craig Anderson) of Avondale, CO; Alan (Mary) Hegvik, Glenfield, ND; Mark Hegvik of Roseau, MN; and Shari (Bruce) Schindler of Grand Forks ND.
 Also survived by 19 grandchildren and numerous great-grandchildren, nieces and nephews.

 He was preceded in death by his wife Janice, his grandson Shawn Alton Hegvik along with his parents and siblings Martha, Lasse, and John Hegvik.

 Alton lived his faith by example.
 He was an honest and gentle soul and will be remembered for his great sense of humor and love of family.
 He had many lifelong friends and Army buddies for whom he cared deeply.
 It was a source of great pride when his former students would stop in for a visit while he lived in Glenfield.
 His love for music will follow for many generations to come.

-A memorial service will be held at a later date at Glenfield Prairie Faith Church.
+A memorial service will be Saturday, June 12, 2021 at 2 p.m. at Glenfield Prairie Faith Church.

 To send flowers to the family or plant a tree in memory of Alton Hegvik, please visit our floral store.